dialog-semiconductor/BLE_SDK6_examples/LPCCSE-188-Coexistance-example/Readme.md

 3. #### Priority on BLE data packets
 To apply the rule for prioritizing the data packets on a specific connection the ```wlan_coex_prio_criteria_add(WLAN_COEX_BLE_PRIO_DATA, app_env[0].conhdl, 0);``` function should be invoked through the ```.app_on_init callback``` to set the rule.
 The current trace pictures the case where the data packets are prioritized over 24G activity.
-It cleary noticable that the **BLE PRIO** signal always asserts for every upcomming BLE event.
+It is clearly noticeable that the **BLE PRIO** signal always asserts for every upcoming BLE event.
 The connection interval of the specific trace is 45ms.

 <figure>
 <img src="media/data_packets_prio_with24G_activity.png" alt="BLE data packets priority along with 24G request">